pmassolino/hw-sike/README.md

 More information in the paper:

 + Pedro Maat C. Massolino, Patrick Longa, Joost Renes, and Lejla Batina.
 [A Compact and Scalable Hardware/Software Co-design of SIKE](https://eprint.iacr.org/2020/040).
-2020.
+IACR Transactions on Cryptographic Hardware and Embedded Systems, 2020(2), 245-271.

 All the code that was created for this design is in public domain.
 There are codes that have been used in this project, that have a different license, such as the ones in Xilinx project folders and the Keccak code.